Tyler McGill Music Scholarship Program

 There is no better story about Scarborough being a caring community, than this one about music education.
-Read further on for the program details.
+Read further on for the program details on music lessons.

 Tyler was a young Scarborough man who loved music and his guitar.
 Sadly, in the summer of 2007, his life came to a tragic end from a senseless act of random violence.
 To rise above the pain of their loss, his family and friends sought the best way to remember Tyler.
 In the end, they chose to create the chance for other Scarborough youth to learn an instrument, play their favourite sounds and enjoy music just as Tyler had.

 Having an idea is one thing, to turn it into reality quite another.
 The group decided to take a chance on organizing a fundraising concert in Tyler’s name at Scarborough’s Queen Victoria Pub.
 So encouraged were they by the results that they organized another concert the next year and every one since.